-Tallgrass Prairie
+Tallgrass Prairie (DBOC)

-Grades 6-12; September-November
+Grades 4-12; September-November

 Explore the fascinating ecosystem that once covered 40 percent of Missouri.
 Learn about the history of this unique grassland community and investigate some of the inhabitants that live there.
-Discover how these plants and animals adapt to survive on the hot, windswept prairie.
+Discover the unique adaptations that allow plants and animals to survive on the hot, windswept prairie.
 Find plants that were used by Native Americans and pioneers for medicine.
 Visit our sod house to go back in time to see how pioneers once lived on the prairie.
-Learn how the Reserve uses fire to manage the prairies.
+Learn how the Nature Reserve manages prairie ecosystems with prescribed burns and habitat restoration.
 Capacity: 40 students, length of program: 180 minutes; fee: \$5 per student